0xfacade/anycubic-mega-x/README.md

 ## Printing

 I use OrcaSlicer with the Generic Klipper printer config.
-Here are some important configuration changes:
+You can import the settings from the `orca` directory, with profiles for generic PLA and different nozzle sizes.

+Alternatively, you may want to start from scratch.
+Important settings:
+- bedsize
+- temperature limits
+- speed & acceleration limits
 - set "Machine start G-code" to `PRINT_START EXTRUDER_TEMP=[nozzle_temperature_initial_layer] BED_TEMP=[bed_temperature_initial_layer_single]`
 - set "Machine end G-code" to `PRINT_END`

+## Tuning
+The printer has a Bowden extruder.
+This makes it very important to tune the amount of retraction and pressure advance.